-PERFORM IANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 9.
-Assisted colleagues to design, adapt and implement teaching strategies that are responsive to learners with disabilities, giftedness and talents SET A Classroom observation tool (COT) rating sheet obtained from an observation of a video lesson or audio lesson that is SLM-based or MELC-aligned (please provide annotations of one's contribution to the video lesson) with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 9 as shown in COT rating sheets Modelled Level 7 in Objective 9 as shown in COT rating sheets Modelled Level 6 in Objective 9 as shown in COT rating sheets Modelled Level 5 in Objective 9 as shown in COT rating sheets Modelled Level 4 in Objective 9 as shown in COT rating sheets or No acceptable evidence was shown SET B Teacher Reflection Form (TRF) on assisting colleagues in designing, adapting, and/or implementing teaching strategies that are responsive to learners with disabilities, giftedness and talents Quality Demonstrated Level 5 as shown in the TRFs Demonstrated Level 4 as shown in the TRFs Demonstrated Level 3 as shown in the TRFs Demonstrated Level 2 as shown in the TRFs Demonstrated Level 1 as shown in the TRFs or No acceptable evidence was shown
+PERFORMANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 9.
+Assisted colleagues to design, adapt and implement teaching strategies that are responsive to learners with disabilities, giftedness and talents SET A Classroom Observation Tool (COT) rating sheet from 1. an observation of synchronous teaching (limited face-to-face teaching, online teaching, or two-way radio instruction) 2. if option 1 is not possible, an observation of a recorded video lesson or audio lesson that is SLM-based or MELC-aligned 3. if options 1 and 2 are not possible, an observation of a demonstration teaching via LAC with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 9 as shown in COT rating sheets Modelled Level 7 in Objective 9 as shown in COT rating sheets Modelled Level 6 in Objective 9 as shown in COT rating sheets Modelled Level 5 in Objective 9 as shown in COT rating sheets Modelled Level 4 in Objective 9 as shown in COT rating sheets or No acceptable evidence was shown SET B Teacher Reflection Form (TRF) on assisting colleagues in designing, adapting, and/or implementing teaching strategies that are responsive to learners with disabilities, giftedness and talents and a certification from the school head that the ratee's classes have no identified learner/s with disabilities, giftedness and/or talents Quality Demonstrated Level 5 as shown in the TRFs Demonstrated Level 4 as shown in the TRFs Demonstrated Level 3 as shown in the TRFs Demonstrated Level 2 as shown in the TRFs Demonstrated Level 1 as shown in the TRFs or No acceptable evidence was shown